 .
 PD rarely occurs in commercial poultry anymore, however it is quite common in backyard flocks.

 PD primarily affects young chicks, between 2 to 3 weeks old.
 Chicks that were passed the bacteria vertically from the breeder birds, usually will begin to develop clinical signs within a couple weeks upon hatching.
 Chicks may be seen huddling under heat sources, making continuous faint chirping and peeping noises, weakness, loss of appetite, poor growth, difficulty breathing, and droopy wings.
-Affected chicks will have white chalky diarrhea pasted to their vents ('pasted butt').
+Affected chicks may have white chalky diarrhea pasted to their vents ('pasted butt').
 The diarrhea can quickly lead to dehydration, and the accumulation on the vent can potentially cause a blockage unless it is cleaned off so chicks can continue to defecate.

 Many chicks will not survive the course of the disease.
 Some chicks may recover, however they will remain carriers of S. pullorum

 , and during times of stress may shed the bacteria in their feces.
 If the chickens are used for breeding or egg laying purposes, they will pass S. pullorum